 When a supervisor receives a grievance from an employee under his supervision, the supervisor should contact the Human Resources Office at 693-1410 to establish that the grievance has been filed.

 The supervisor ascertains that the grievance is filed on the proper form.
-In addition, the supervisor consults the Personnel Policy statement on Grievances to determine that the issues are grievable according to the Definitions.
+In addition, the supervisor consults the HR Policy statement on Grievances to determine that the issues are grievable according to the Definitions.
 When in doubt call us.

-It is important that the supervisor, who is at the first step in the Grievance Procedure, responds in writing within the time period specified in the Personnel Policy.
+It is important that the supervisor, who is at the first step in the Grievance Procedure, responds in writing within the time period specified in the HR Policy.
 If the issues as stated by the employee are not grievable, the supervisor writes to the employee that the grievance is denied because it does not comply with the Definitions.
 If it is a viable grievance, the supervisor should schedule a meeting as soon as possible and hear the grievance.
 Every effort should be made at this level to settle the grievance amicably.
 If no compromise is reached and no settlement is made, the employee has the right to take the grievance to the next step.

 At each step of the Grievance Procedure the Human Resources Manager should be notified in writing of the determination/agreements reached in that meeting.